Analytik Jena

-Analytik Jena AG, based in Jena (Thuringia, Germany), is a provider of analytical, bioanalytical and optical systems for industrial and scientific applications.
+Analytik Jena GmbH+Co.
+KG, based in Jena (Thuringia, Germany), is a provider of analytical, bioanalytical and optical systems for industrial and scientific applications.
 Analytik Jena was founded in 1990 as a sales and service company for analytical technology.
 The company has been listed on the Frankfurt Stock Exchange from July 3, 2000 until March 27, 2015.
 Analytik Jena and its subsidiaries employ about 1,000 people in more than 90 countries.
 The international Group earns two-thirds of sales abroad and maintains business relationships in more than 120 countries around the globe.